 This starts with a blog post by Jonathan Fields

-What Jonathan Field doesn’t say in this article, because the idea that seeing is capacity triggered by looking, is not common knowledge.
+What Jonathan Field doesn’t say in the below article (after my ramblings), because the idea that seeing is a DNA capacity triggered by looking, is not common knowledge.
 I think so much so, that other than myself and my students, no one considers it.

 DNA researchers are solely focusing on health… or illness to be precise.

 I focus on the Original Design that is clearly laid out in the DNA… even a blind man would see it if they were looking, but alas, no one is looking.

 So when you read JONATHAN’S article, consider adding in many places ‘looking’… please.